ppy/s3-nginx-proxy/README.md

 ## Third-Party S3 Providers

 S3 endpoint is computed from the `region` property if you're using Amazon S3.
-For other providers, `endpoint` can be used instead.
+For other providers, `upstream` can be used instead.

 For example, endpoint for DigitalOcean Spaces in region NYC3 is `nyc3.digitaloceanspaces.com`.